slackers123/leOS/README.md

 ## What exactly?
 Currently the project is still extremely immature.
 Right now the only things that exist are:
+- leos-libs: libraries comprising basic functionality and just experiments in general
+  - corelib: some basic functions and types used throughout the other libraries
+  - drawlib: drawing of shapes onto a generic target
+  - htmllib: html tokenizer still missing a parser
+  - mathlib: a collection of mathematical primitives and functions
+  - parserlib: small generalized parsing of a buffer
+  - regexlib: very basic regex parser and engine
+  - ttflib: loading glyphs from a TrueType font file
 - leos-kernel: a small kernel written in rust based on the bootboot bootloader (should be deprecated)
-- leos-libs: some small libraries mainly focused on 2d rendering for the os
-  - mathlib: a collection of mathematical primitives and basic functions replacing the ones missing from not using std
-  - ttflib: loading glyphs from a TrueType font file
-  - drawlib: drawing of shapes onto a generic target (currently only used in gui_lib)
 - gui_experiments: native bootstrapping for testing drawlib etc.

 [![brainmade.org](https://raw.githubusercontent.com/0atman/BrainMade-org/refs/heads/main/docs/white-logo.svg)](https://brainmade.org)